lazari03/nomago-app/README.md

 - Use hooks for logic reuse.
 - Handle errors gracefully and provide user feedback.
 - Write clear, concise comments for complex logic.

----

-For questions or contributions, open an issue or pull request.
-Happy coding!